fedosejev/react.tips/data/react-interview-questions/content.md

 When I interview front-end developers I evaluate two critical skills:
 1. How do you solve problems
-2. How do you solve front-end problems with front-end tools, such as JavaScript, React, Redux, etc.
+2. How do you solve front-end problems with front-end tools, such as JavaScript, React, Redux, etc

 Software developers solve problems.
 That's the core value that they bring to the table.
 Front-end developers solve front-end problems with front-end tools.